dbnetlink/DbNetSuiteCore2/README.md

 ### Introduction ###
 This project is a set of server-side, data driven ASP.NET Core UI components built using Razor views, HTMX, Tailwind CSS and TypeScript.
 The components can be hosted in Razor pages, MVC Views and Blazor.
-The components an be added to any existing web page and interact independently with the server via mmiddleware.
+The components an be added to any existing web page and interact independently with the server via middleware.
 The goal is to create a set of highly configurable components that are lightweight, easy to use and secure.

 Currently the components support the following data sources: